njwilson23/irlib/doc/doc_installation.rst

 type the irlib command line executables from any folder (including where your data files are located).

+**LINUX**

--  LINUX: Instructions assume you are using Bash and you installed to the directory from the example above.
+Instructions assume you are using Bash and you installed to the directory from the example above.

-   -  Find the hidden .bashrc file and open it in an editor.
-At the bottom of this file type and then save the file:
+Find the hidden .bashrc file and open it in an editor.
+At the
+      bottom of this file type and then save the file:

 | ``# Set path for irlib python scripts HERE``
 | ``export PATH=$PATH:~/py/irlib-master``

--

-   -  Then, in a terminal, type the following to make the change
+Then, in a terminal, type the following to make the change
       permanent:

 ``source .bashrc``

--  WINDOWS:
+**WINDOWS**

-   -  To add path for the current session:
+To add path for the current session:

 ``set PATH=%PATH%;C:\your\path\to\irlib\code``

--

-   -  To permanently add path, but not for current session:
+To permanently add path, but not for current session:

 ``setx PATH=%PATH%;C:\your\path\to\irlib\code``

--

-   -  To view you current operating system path:
+To view you current operating system path:

 ``echo %PATH%``